keithalewis/math/ep.md

 of the markets to inform investing.
 The "market portfolio" was assumed to be in an efficient "equilibrium" resulting from the cadre of investment professionals performing "market clearing" trades.
-This short note is agnostic to the quoted terms.
-It proves a mathematical result that simply assumes the existence of efficient portfolios.
+This short note is agnostic to the quoted terms and proves a simple mathematical result about efficient portfolios.

 There are well-founded criticisms of the CAPM, but it has value as an easily understood model.
-Traders are concerned about Sharpe ratios to this
-day: how do you tailor returns for an investment strategy and account for risk?
+Traders are concerned about Sharpe ratios to this day to tailor returns for an investment strategy while accounting for risk.
 The CAPM demonstrates a constraint on expected returns and covariance of efficient portfolios.
-We show a much stronger constraint: there is an equality of realized returns as random variables.
+We show a much stronger constraint: effcient portfolios satisfy an equality of realized returns as random variables.
 This allows the value-at-risk, or any risk measure, of efficient portfolios to be calculated, something not possible using the classical result that only holds for expected values.

 This result follows directly from writing down a mathematical model for one period investments.
 The only thing remarkable is that this has not